The Hike:

 any of the sections.
 I will describe it from Pedrick road to Old

-Starting at Pedrick Road, hike along the dirt road that parallels the
+Starting at the Pedrick Road parking area, hike east along the dirt road on the north side of the creek that parallels the

 creek.
 Cross under the Pedrick road bridge, and continue downstream.

-When the dirt road gets to the fire ring area, it will become paved.
+When the dirt road gets to the fire ring picnic area, it will become paved.

 You can walk down to the fire ring area, and then back up to the paved